 What Keywords Are Not Allowed?

-🚫 Overly generic keywords – Terms like “free videos,” “news,” or “today’s events” are too broad and do not show intent.
+- Overly generic keywords: Terms like "free videos," "news," or "today's events" are too broad and do not show intent.

-🚫 Competitor names – You cannot use Google Ad Grants to bid on the names of other companies or organizations.
+- Competitor names: You cannot use Google Ad Grants to bid on the names of other companies or organizations.

-🚫 Excessively high-volume commercial keywords – Words with heavy commercial intent, such as “best laptop deals” or “cheap flights,” are not allowed for grant accounts.
+- Excessively high-volume commercial keywords: Words with heavy commercial intent, such as "best laptop deals" or "cheap flights," are not allowed for grant accounts.

 What Keywords Should You Focus On?

-By carefully curating your keyword list, you’ll maximize the effectiveness of your Google Ad Grants campaigns while staying compliant with Google’s policies.
-If you're unsure about keyword selection, Unalike Marketing specializes in Google Ad Grants keyword optimization for non-profits across Canada and the United States.
+By carefully curating your keyword list, you'll maximize the effectiveness of your Google Ad Grants campaigns while staying compliant with Google's policies.

 Ongoing Management and Optimization